gatsbyjs/gatsby/docs/blog/2019-11-10-how-to-convert-an-existing-gatsby-blog-to-use-mdx/index.md

 And... that's it!
 After these changes, a Gatsby blog should be able to use MDX files to render JSX with markdown!
 To test, add a `.mdx` file to `content/blog/` and check if the JSX renders.

 For example, the following code should render a test button.
+Navigate to `localhost:8000/blog/example/` and you should see a clickable button in your blog post!

 ````mdx:title=content/blog/example.mdx
 ---